DeltaRCM/deltarcm.github.io/_posts/2020-03-31-deltarcm-website-overhaul.markdown

 layout: post
 title:  "DeltaRCM website overhaul"
 date:   2020-03-31 12:40:00 -0600
-categories: jekyll
+categories: website
+excerpt: >-
+  The DeltaRCM website gets an overhaul.
 ---
-The DeltaRCM website gets an overhaul.

 This project is beginning to come online, and with that, we needed a new website.
 Our website now runs off of AWS S3, and is built on Jekyll.

+The site is built using the [jekyll-theme-open-project](https://github.com/riboseinc/jekyll-theme-open-project) theme, generously provided by Ribose Inc.
+Huge thanks to the developers there for making this awesome theme open source.

 Watch out for more changes coming soon!